d-velop/dvelop-sdk-node/CONTRIBUTING.md

 This SDK is devided into multiple packages.
 Ideally we want to keep a *one package per app* structure.
 If you want to contribute a new package please mention this in your feature request.

 ### Technologies
-We already commited to some tools and/or frameworks to handle certain things.
+We already committed to some tools and frameworks to handle certain things.
 If you want to contribute within that scope please use the existing things at your disposal.

 * [typescirpt](https://www.typescriptlang.org/) is used for development.
 If you are familiar with javascript and/or typed languages this should not cause problems.
 Have a look at the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) for a quick start.